Fri., Oct. 30, 2020

 Recommended for: Everyone

 CAD/CAM technology continues to revolutionize the art of restorative dentistry.
-Fabricating high quality restorations, in-office, has tremendous appeal to both patients and the dental team.
-Early CAD/CAM systems failed to consistently deliver restorations with clinically acceptable marginal gaps.
+Fabricating high quality restorations, (in-office) has tremendous appeal to both patients and the dental team.
+Early CAD/CAM systems failed to consistently deliver restorations with clinically acceptable margins.
 As the technology improved, so did the realization that achieving acceptable marginal gaps with CAD/CAM relied on a multi-factorial process.
-This presentation will: 1) explore the current scientific literature relating to the quality of CAD/CAM restorations; 2) present a clinical protocol to achieve restorations with exceptional long-term marginal integrity; and 3) ask, “are CAD/CAM restoration margins the new “gold standard”?
+This presentation will: 1) explore the current scientific literature relating to the quality of CAD/CAM restorations; 2) present a clinical protocol to achieve restorations with exceptional long-term marginal integrity; and 3) ask, “are CAD/CAM restoration margins the new gold standard”?

 Dr. Gold is not associated with, employed by, nor consults for, any manufacturer, supplier, or retailer of dental instruments or materials.